 PART V - The Battle for Earth Concludes

 "Status, Mr. Warwick?"
-Beta bellowed at the Weapons Officer, the elevator doors closing behind Xuriya after following the 2nd Officer out of the turbo lift.
+Beta bellowed at the Weapons Officer, the elevator doors closing behind Xuriya after following the First Officer out of the turbo lift.

 "The Vorcian Ships have reduced speed to sub-light, Commander.
 Sensors indicate their main propulsions units are still engaged.
 Stargazer and our accompanying task force ships have adjusted fusion light speed accordingly.
 Galactic Fleet Vessels remain in pursuit and are maintaining a stationary velocity."